-Cottages to rent for self-catering breaks in Ilfracombe, Devon, England
+Cottage rentals in Ilfracombe, Devon, England

 Stunning coastal scenery, magnificient Victorian architecture, independent high street retailers, top class restaurants and galleries can all be found in Ilfracombe, North Devon.
 Climb to the coastal path and wander along the top of the cliffs taking in the breathtaking scenery of waves crashing on the rocks at high tide.
 Magnificient views over the town and across The Channel to the Welsh coast.

-Facts about Self-Catering Holidays in Ilfracombe
+About Self-Catering Holidays in Ilfracombe

 The infamous and award winning Tunnels Beaches offers the chance to see the tunnel hand dug by Welsh miners to get to the shore and which provided the Victorian Ladies and Gents individual beaches to swim from.
 Visit Ilfracombe in June for a week of Victorian fun.
 During Victorian week you may well bump into 'Her Majesty', or the local bobby on his pennyfarthing, or The Magistrate!
 The Ilfracombe Victorian Society welcomes all to join them for Afternoon Tea on the lawn of the Vicarage or a picnic around the bandstand.

 Take a walk along the High Street to Walker's Chocolate Emporium.
 Enjoy everything chocolate and then a wander through their museum.